The Best Running Compression Socks

 Hard to get on

-Two things are true of almost all compression socks – they will provide a tight squeeze and be very difficult to put on – but the 2XU Vectr socks go further than most on both fronts.
-They are still comfortable to wear during exercise once you do get them on though, and an appealing option for those who want to really feel the compression from their socks.
+Two things are true of almost all compression socks.
+They will provide a tight squeeze and they will be difficult to put on.
+However, the 2XU Vectr socks go further than most on both fronts.
+I found them so hard to pull on that it was frustrating, but once you manage it they are comfortable to wear during exercise, and an appealing option for those who want to really feel the compression effect from their socks.
 The padded heel and forefoot make them more comfortable, while the seamless toe box reduces the risk of blisters in that area.

 CEP infrared recovery sock